-This matter comes before the undersigned Special Deputy pursuant to the Petitioner's protest of the Respondent's determination dated March 10, 2010.
+This matter comes before the undersigned Special Deputy pursuant to the Petitioner's protest of the Respondent's determination dated November 18, 2010.

-After due notice to the parties, a telephone hearing was held on January 5, 2011.
-The Petitioner's owner appeared and provided testimony at the hearing.
-The Joined Party appeared and testified on her own behalf.
-A tax specialist II appeared and testified on behalf of the Respondent.
+After due notice to the parties, a telephone hearing was held on March 30, 2011.
+A professional accountant appeared and testified for the Petitioner.
+The Joined Party appeared and testified on his own behalf.
+A tax specialist appeared and testified on behalf of the Respondent.